Spirit Airlines Credit Card Review: Is the Free Spirit Travel More Card Worth It in 2026?

 Do Free Spirit points expire?

-No, as long as your credit card account remains open and in good standing, your points won't expire.
-This removes the pressure to book travel within a specific timeframe.
+No, as long as your credit card account remains open and in good standing.
+This removes the pressure to book travel within a specific window.

-Can I transfer Spirit points to other airline programs?
+Can I transfer Spirit points to other programs?

 No. Free Spirit points can only be redeemed for Spirit flights or select Spirit partner services.
-They cannot be transferred to other frequent flyer programs or credit card reward systems.
+There are no transfer partners.

 The Bottom Line